An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: An application of B-NUMYC to the study of polynomial automorphisms

-Last but not least, note that the jacobian of any polynomial $x\mapsto M_{t}(x)$ described by (\ref{M_t}) and satisfying \textbf{(i)}--\textbf{(ii)} has constant determinant $\lambda< 0$.
-This arises the question: Given a fixed $t$, are the polynomial maps $M_{t}$ invertible with polynomial inverse?.
-Our next result gives a partial answer provided that the \textbf{B-NNMYC} is true.
+Last but not least, note that the Jacobian of any polynomial $x\mapsto M_{t}(x)$ described by (\ref{M_t}) and satisfying \textbf{(i)}--\textbf{(iii)}, has constant determinant $\lambda< 0$.
+This raises the following question.
+Given a fixed $t$, are the polynomial maps $N_{t}$ invertible with a polynomial inverse?
+Our next result gives a partial response, provided that the \textbf{B-NUMYC} is true.